-At the onset of COVID-19, U.S. labor-force participation dropped by about three percentage points and remained below pre-pandemic levels three years later.
+At the onset of COVID-19, U.S. labor-force participation dropped by about 3 percentage points and remained below pre-pandemic levels three years later.
 Recovery varied across states, with slower rebounds in those more affected by the pre-pandemic opioid crisis, as measured by age-adjusted opioid overdose death rates.
 An event study shows that a one-standard-deviation increase in pre-COVID opioid death rates corresponds to a 0.9 percentage point decline in post-COVID labor participation.
-The result is not driven by differences in overall health between states.
+The result is not attributable to differences in overall health across states.
 The effect of prior opioid exposure had a more significant impact on individuals without a college degree.
-The slow recovery in states with more opioid exposure was characterized by an increase in individuals who are not in the labor force due to disability.
+The slow recovery in states with higher opioid exposure was marked by an increase in the number of individuals not participating in the labor force due to disability.

-Keywords: Labor-Force Participation, Health, Opioids, COVID-19
+Keywords: Labor-Force Participation, Opioids, COVID-19, Health, Disability